ArnaudBarre/eslint-config/plugin/README.md

 ## Additional rules

-- array-callback-return: Ensure array callbacks that require a return value (map, filter, find, some, ...) don't have undefined in their return type
 - jsx-no-lonely-template-string: Enforce ``{`Hello ${name}`}`` -> `Hello {name}` in JSX
-- jsx-no-number-truthiness: Disallow `list.length && ...` in JSX
 - no-unused-property-signature: Check for unused option in functions using object parameters types
 - no-useless-template-string: Enforce `` `Hello` `` -> `"Hello"`
 - one-line-if: Enforce `if (condition) ...` on one line when possible